department-of-veterans-affairs/va.gov-team/products/va-notify/Goals and roadmap 2023.md

 In our October 2022 offsite, Charles shared 10 objectives for OCTO for the year.
 The VA Notify team will primarily support the following objectives:

-- Enhance veterans' personalized online experience
+- Enhance Veterans' personalized online experience
-- Integrate the health protal features into VA.gov
+- Integrate the health portal features into VA.gov

 ## 500 foot view: VA Notify team goals